elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 Randomized with seed 905
 ```

-The good news is that it looks like we already have 20 tests.
-Some of them
+The good news is it looks like we already have 20 tests.
+Some of them came with
-came with Phoenix by default when we ran `mix phx.new platform`.
-Other tests
+Phoenix by default when we ran `mix phx.new platform`.
+Other tests were created
-were created when we ran the `mix phx.gen.html` generator for our players
+when we ran the `mix phx.gen.html` generator for our players resource.
-resource.

 The bad news is that one of our tests is no longer passing.
 Let's take a look at
 the `test/platform_web/controllers/page_controller_test.exs` file: